fly-apps/appkata-redistls/README.md

 redis-server /usr/local/etc/redis/redis.conf --requirepass $REDIS_PASSWORD
 ```

 The two `sysctl` calls set up the environment so that Redis doesn't throw warnings about memory and connections.
-The script then then starts up the Redis server, giving it a password to require and a config file to boot with.
+The script then starts up the Redis server, giving it a password to require and a config file to boot with.
 The Redis config is simple – it defines IPs to listen on, persistence options:

 ```conf
 # listen on all ipv4 and ipv6 addresses